dobanisola-scottlogic/scenario-2-20250908-135729/running-events.md

 There is a [tutorial](contestant/docs/tutorial/index.md) that contestants can follow to get them started with development.
 Following it to completion will likely take up a significant portion of the available time, so in previous events we have warned attendees of this and suggested that they skim it for reference instead.
-Some of the algorithms it suggests lead to sub-optimal solutions, so its also worth explicitly "not guaranteeing that it will work" to attendees.
+Some of the algorithms it suggests lead to sub-optimal solutions, so it's also worth explicitly "not guaranteeing that it will work" to attendees.
 At past events, people have found this amusing.

 ### Server Access